-Our Sound Experts frequently get questions about the differences between and benefits of bookshelf and tower speakers.
+Our Sound Experts frequently get questions about the differences between and benefits of bookshelf speakers and tower speakers.
 Choosing between bookshelf vs. tower speakers (also known as desktop and floorstanding speakers) can be a bit of a quandary, since each offers distinct advantages depending on the situation.

 It’s not that one is better than the other, but rather – depending on your room, budget, and sound preferences – choosing between bookshelf vs. tower speakers becomes a lot easier when you can match the speaker to your specific scenario.

 With that in mind, here are the three main factors you need to consider when choosing between bookshelf vs. tower speakers.

 The amount of space you have in a room is an obvious concern when choosing between bookshelf vs. tower speakers.
 But it’s not just a matter of where you want to put your speakers and having enough space, it’s also about the dimensions of the room and how the frequencies and output will fill the space.